fourstix/Elfos-video/README.md

 * The UnloadVideo can be used to return video buffer memory to the system.

-* The Video functions IsVidoeReady and IsEchoOn check save and restore registers used and are safe.
-The other video functions do not preserve register values and are unsafe.
+* The IsVideoReady and IsEchoOn functions save and restore registers that they use and are safe.
+The other video functions do not preserve register values.

-* The  SaveVideoRegs and RestoreVideoRegs functions can be used to make video functions safe by saving affected registers in the video buffer before any calls to video routines, and then restoring them afterwards.
+* The SaveVideoRegs and RestoreVideoRegs functions can be used to make video functions safe by saving all registers used by video routines into the video buffer before any calls are made to video routines, and then restoring them afterwards.

 Repository Contents
 -------------------